geoepi/FMD-preclinical-spread/README.md

 # FMD Preclinical Spread

 ## Supporting Information
-This site provides supplemental materials and a demonstrative workflow of the statistical analyses presented in the manuscript:
+This site provides a demonstrative workflow of the statistical analyses presented in the manuscript:

 **Modeling Incubation Phase Transmission of Foot-and-Mouth Disease Virus in Cattle** [*in review*]